 She was adopted as an honorary member of the Saint Francis-Sokoki band of the Abenaki in 1992 due to her work in support of their struggle for state recognition.

 In 2000 she received the Wild Nature Award for Activist of the year.

-Kip Doyle is the media coordinator for Global Justice Ecology Project, The Campaign to STOP GE Trees and Langelle Photography.
+Kip Doyle handles social media/marketing for Global Justice Ecology Project, The Campaign to STOP GE Trees and Langelle Photography.
 Previously, Doyle was content publisher with Synacor, managing editor at the Salamanca Press and a reporter with the Olean Times Herald.